Fort Eustis: Mulberry Island

 Much of the low-lying land along the James River which now constitutes Fort Eustis was known in colonial times as Mulberry Island, and was first settled by English colonists shortly after Jamestown was established in 1607.
 An important event in Virginia's history occurred in the James River off Mulberry Island in the summer of 1610.
 Survivors of the ill-fated Third Supply mission from England and the Starving Time in the Colony had boarded ships intent on abandoning the floundering Colony of Virginia and were met off Mulberry Point by Lord Delaware with a fleet of ships headed upriver bringing supplies from England and a fresh determination to stay.
 He literally turned the situation around by convincing the colonists, who had just abandoned Jamestown, to turn their ships around and go back to colonizing in the area, rather than return to England.

 Phettiplace (Peter) Clouse was one of the early colonists.
 Born in Bremen, Germany in 1593, he came to Jamestown, Virginia in 1608 at the age of 15.
 He sailed upon the English ship Starr from London working as an indentured servant for his passage to the English Colony in America.
 In 1619, he was granted 100 acres of land on the east bank of the Warwick River (Warwicksqueake River) on Mulberry Island by Sir George Yardley, Colonial Governor of Virginia.
 Part of his land grant today is presumed to be land occupied by military housing, a golf course and firing ranges at Fort Eustis.
 Phettiplace Clouse survived the Indian Massacre of 22 March 1622, as he was listed among the living on the Jamestown Colony muster of 16 February 1623.
 As a landowner, he was a member of the House of Burgess, Jamestown, Virginia Colony and recorded in attendance 16 October 1629, representing Mulberry Island along with another owner, Thomas Harwood.

 Among those who almost left was John Rolfe, who had departed England with his wife and child in 1609, with some very promising seeds for a different strain of tobacco which he hoped would prove more favorable to export from Virginia than had been the experience to date.
-He had been shipwrecked on Bermuda in the Sea Venture, lost his wife and child by this time, but still had the untried seeds.
+He had been shipwrecked on Bermuda in Sea Venture, lost his wife and child by this time, but still had the untried seeds.
 The turning point at Mulberry Island delivered Lord Delaware and businessman-farmer John Rolfe, two very different men, back to Jamestown, where they and the others were to find new success.

 Lord Delaware's skills and resources combined with Rolfe's new strain of tobacco to provide the colony with effective leadership structure as the new cash crop began financial stabilization by 1612.
 By 1614, Rolfe owned an interest in a tobacco plantation.
 That same year, he became the husband of Pocahontas.
 For the next 300 years, Mulberry Island remained very rural, until it was bought by the Federal Government in 1918.